amomen9/SQLServer-DBA-Tools/README.md

 - LICENSE: <br/>
 MIT as noted.
-If you wish to contribute to this repository's codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com.
+If you wish to contribute to this repository's codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com or report on GitHub.
 I'd be appreciative
 - These scripts are for SQL Server's general purposes.
 For corresponding instructions for each script, please read them below.
 - The scripts are not pretty much optimized where they don't need to be.
-- Some scripts (I believe a few) might seem simple (they are put inside the "Educational" directory), but they carry usefull tricky ideas
+- Some scripts (I believe a few) might seem simple (they are put inside the "Educational" directory), but they carry useful tricky ideas
-- If you like the codes, please spread the word and connect me on linkedin at https://www.linkedin.com/in/ali-momen and star this repository if you like.
+- If you like the codes, please spread the word and connect me on Linkedin at https://www.linkedin.com/in/ali-momen and star this repository if you like.
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/
-- Most of stored procedures start with "sp_" in the name instead of "usp_".
+- Most of the stored procedures start with "sp_" in the name instead of "usp_".
 That's how I have been more convenient.
 You can change the name of course.
 - General note:
 	T-SQL is not optimized when it comes to heavy workloads and may become partly the bottleneck of your tasks unless you natively compile and optimize it.
 This does not usually happen in OLTP systems though.
 You just may want to bear this in mind.
-- Some codes may not have been well cleaned and commented yet.
-Though they will be some time in the future, and mostly I don't believe they are hard to understand right now, and the variables namings are helpful.
+- Some codes may not have been well refactored, cleaned, and commented on yet.
+Though they will be some time in the future, and mostly I don't believe they are hard to understand right now, and the variables' namings are helpful.
 - Some scripts contained within this repository are not mentioned in this readme file yet.